fernandofgfer/KarumiTest/README.md

 At the beginning, I started the project using github actions, but I had some problems trying to upload the code coverage to Codecov, so I changed to Travis CI.

 The tests are executed in each push and each pull request.

+I've added also two lanes of fastlane, one to execute the test, and another, that will work if I would add a developer account, to generate the build of the app.